Are you prone to feeling sad for no reason? In reality, there is always a reason, it’s just could be less obvious.

 In fact, the deepest and most painful loneliness is when you feel alone and misunderstood in the company of other people.
 You could hang out with the wrong people or be in a relationship with someone who doesn’t share your values and goals in life.

 Even if you are unaware of the fact that you are surrounded by the wrong people, deep inside, you know it.
 Hence, the feelings of unexplained sadness.
 It’s how your Higher Self is trying to communicate with you and direct you to the right people.
 And opening your eyes to uncomfortable truths is always a painful process.

 If you have the job of your dreams and the right people in your life, there is no reason to feel sad.
 But what if you still do?
 Another possible cause could be a lack of growth.

-However comfortable and happy your life may be – if nothing ever changes and you don’t grow as a person, eventually, you will find yourself feeling unfulfilled and sad.
+However comfortable and happy your life may be – if nothing ever changes and you don’t grow as a person, eventually, you will find yourself feeling unfulfilled, bad and sad without reason.
 Then, you will realize that life is passing you by and you are just an observer, not a participant.